antongorshkov/sanmateo.love/_pages/everyday.md

 So as not to re-invent Yelp of Google Maps, I will only include the places here that I think are really worth a visit.
 Of course there are many more that you'll discover on your own.

 - [Jerah Thai Restaurant in Jaco](https://goo.gl/maps/Pobg21EKcabRM3T67) - go there now!
 [Full Report](/blog/post-jerah-restaurant/).
+- [Almendra Plant-Based Cuisine](https://goo.gl/maps/oWgSzu21zWZTbrp79) - about 30 minutes from San Mateo in Atenas, but very much worth it.
+Closest Plant-Based restuarant and very tasty.
+- [Choco-Tour San Mateo](https://g.page/Choco-Tour-Costa-Rica?share) - yes, it's a bit of a touristy thing, but not a tourist trap!
+Authentic chocolate tour, very educational.